 At Rangewell we recognise your professional status, and we work harder to find you better solutions - which can include 100% finance for many of your needs.

 Businesses that produce and design electrical and electronic equipment are under increasing pressures.

 Competition is high, and the demand for reduced environmental impact throughout your product’s lifecycle is growing.

 With the right financial arrangements, those pressures can help you build a more profitable business.

 There are many new challenges for the electrical engineering and manufacturing sector.
 Eco-design means you will have to comply with legal requirements such as the Restriction of the Use of Certain Hazardous Substances in Electrical and Electronic Equipment Regulations, the Waste Electrical and Electronic Equipment Regulations and the European Union Energy-related Products Directive.

 Increased pressure from customers, legislators and the supply chain for products that have less impact on the environment is another.

 Hazardous materials will have to be engineered out.
-New production processes, - and costly new equipment - may become essential.
+New production processes - and costly new equipment - may become essential.
 You may need to re-equip your entire production operation.
-But if you can find the necessary finance, it could let you build a business producing better products, with reduced costs and a clear marketing advantage.
+But if you can find the necessary finance, it could let you build a business producing better products, with reduced costs and clear marketing advantage.

 At Rangewell, we know the challenges you and your Electrical Equipment production operation faces - and we know the financial solutions that can help you solve them, and build a better, leaner, more ecological and more profitable business.